SkyDragon00/Pet-Project-TypeScript/README.md

 The `/org/:org/top-stars` endpoint returns repositories sorted by star count in descending order.
 You can specify a custom limit with the `limit` query parameter.

 ### 2. Alphabetical Repository List (Excluding 'h')
 The `/org/:org/alphabetical` endpoint returns all repositories sorted alphabetically, but excludes any repository whose name starts with the letter 'h' (case insensitive).
-This demonstrates advanced filtering and sorting capabilities.